tBlabs/RecursiveNotebook3/readme.md

 # Architecture

+- Very Object Oriented design (thanks to TypeScript :)
-- Express as a server + Mongo DB
+- Express.js server
+- MongoDb
-- CQRS with one bus on one endpoint
+- CQRS bus with one endpoint
 - IoC/DI (for messages and their handlers and few services)
 - JWT (for user logging tokens)
 - Repo pattern for notes